 Most infections in this lane come from one of three places: a copycat FitGirl domain, a misleading file-hosting or ad page, or a crack/launcher inside the package.
 Fake mirrors may reuse the FitGirl name, copy page text, or claim to be the only official source.
 Some push small download managers, browser notifications, password-protected archives, or setup files that are not part of the expected repack.

 Do not rely on a search-result title alone.
-Check the exact domain before downloading anything, and avoid any page that asks you to install a downloader, disable antivirus, add exclusions, complete surveys, sign in, or open a second executable before the game archive itself is available.
+The domain fitgirl-repacks.site is commonly cited as the main FitGirl domain, but matching the familiar name is not a safety certificate and it does not make the downloaded executable safe.
+Avoid any page that asks you to install a downloader, disable antivirus, add exclusions, complete surveys, sign in, or open a second executable before the game archive itself is available.
 If the file came from a chat message, a shortened link, a reupload, a comments section, or an unfamiliar mirror, assume it is not trustworthy.

 Why Defender Flags FitGirl Repack Files